The Convict Ship Merchantman 1863

 Merchantman was built by Laing for owners Somes Bros. of London (later the Merchant Shipping Company).
 The brothers were sons of the famous Joseph Somes (1787-1845), an ‘India-husband’ (owner of Hon.
 East India Company ships), owner of many fine ships from early in the 19th century and a great supporter of Lloyds Register.
 Merchantman was launched on July 29, 1852 (official number 911) and her first voyage appears in Lloyds Register in 1853/54 sailing from London to Bombay.

 The 1863 voyage was the first of two as a convict transport to Western Australia.
-She left London on October 12, 1862 bound for the Swan River Colony, stopping at Bermuda where the convicts embarked.
+She left London on October 12, 1862 bound for the Swan River Colony, stopping at Bermuda where 191 male convicts, 50 enrolled pensioners, their wives and families embarked.
 On this voyage the Merchantman took 125 days and arrived in Fremantle on February 14, 1863 with 192 convicts assigned for the voyage.
 One convict died in Bermuda, and another died soon after arrival in the Convict Establishment Hospital.

 Comings: the arrival of Merchantman February 1863 and Goings: the 12th Regiment returns to Sydney – reported in the press